 If you die, the executor of your will is responsible for repaying the amount owing on whichever is the sooner of the following dates:

-- the date on which the property or asset is sold or disposed of
+- The date on which the property or asset is sold or disposed of

 - 90 days after the date of death

-Your local authority may give the executor longer to repay the amount if there are difficulties or delays in repaying.
+Your local authority might give the executor longer to repay the amount if there are difficulties or delays in repaying.
 The executor should contact them if they think there is going to be a problem.

 Am I eligible to use a deferred payment agreement?